Serviceberry Fruits Perfectly Ripe

 If you’re able to go out and harvest the berries there’s lots of delicious desserts and jams you can make with them to enjoy the fruits of your labor.
 Once ripe, Serviceberry is, “reminiscent of the blueberry enhanced by the almond flavor of the seeds, [with] a sweet, nutty taste,” so you can substitute them into cobbler, crisps, muffins, and pies.
 We made this delicious fridge jam to eat with breakfast, warmed brie and crackers, and plan to mix it into ice cream to make a fruity homemade ice cream sandwich.

+Aside from just eating the berries, Serviceberry offers other uses and medicinal value.
 Different North American Indigenous tribes used Serviceberries in a variety of ways.
 “Tribes of the northern Great Plains, such as the Cree and the Ojibwa, gathered the berries drying them in the sun to make cakes for winter provisions.
 The Native American trail food pemmican, a concoction made from dried lean meat and animal fat, was typically flavored with Saskatoon (Service) berries.”
 Other uses for the tree include, “the wood [that] was crafted into a corset or heavy robe to use as body armor.
 Young stems and branches were made into arrows, ropes and baskets.”
 Additionally, “in Canada, the fruits are used as juice for treating stomach ailments and as a laxative.
 Eye- and ear-drops are also prepared from ripe serviceberries.
 The boiled bark is used as a disinfectant, while the root infusion is used to prevent miscarriage after an injury.
 Native American communities prepare tea from the twigs and stem and administer it to women just after childbirth.
 Moreover, a tonic from the bark is given to women after delivery to hasten discharge of the placenta.”
 Research from the NIH shows, “there is a growing interest in novel or less well-known foods that offer an opportunity for health maintenance.
 This study demonstrated that serviceberry fruits present a plethora of phytochemicals with the capacity to promote health and protect against chronic diseases.”

 ~ Maggie Thomas Harper